 Y. Joyce Liao

 HOW TO APPLY

 Thank you for your interest in the Stanford Movement Disorders Fellowship Program.
-We participate in the Movement Disorders Fellowship Match.
-Applications are currently being accepted for the 2018 - 2019 year.
+We participate in the San Francisco Movement Disorders Fellowship Match.
+Applications are currently being accepted for the 2019 - 2021 year.
 Interested candidates should register through the San Francisco Match Website and click the register tab to begin.

-Applicant registration begins March, 1st, 2017.
+Applicant registration begins March, 1st, 2018 and ends April 11th, 2018.
 Please note that although registration is open up until the rank list deadline, applicants are encouraged to register as early as possible to allow time for application and interviews.
 Interviews will be conducted in spring and summer.

 Applicant match results will be available on September 13th, 2018.
 Log in to your SF Match account to view match results.
 Training for the Movement Disorders Fellowship will begin in July 2019.